TrilochanprasadBH/JWT-Authentication/README.md

 # JWT-Authentication
-To implement JWT authentication for Signup and Login routes and UI for the same.
+To implement JWT authentication for Signup and Login routes using Node, Express, Mongoose, Javascript